Ivka374/NoteTakingApp_IT_Module_Project/README.md

 - A button for creating a new note
 - A selection of custom buttons in the upper-right-hand corener, replacing the standard buttons for minimization, maximization and closing a window
 ### Home page
-The home page displays all the tags stored inside the database and allows the user to select and open them in order to edit each individual note.
+The home page displays all the notes stored inside the database and allows the user to select and open them in order to edit each individual note.
 ### Favourites page
-Has the same functionality as the home page accept that it only shows the tags that have been marked as favourite
+Has the same functionality as the home page except that it only shows the notes that have been marked as favourite.
 ### Tag view page
-Again, similar to the home page, but its title changes depending on the selected tag and the contents correspond to notes that have that same tag
+Again, similar to the home page, but its title changes depending on the selected tag and the content corresponds to notes that have that same tag.
 ### Note view window
-This window is opened either when a new tag is being created, in which case its contents are black and the background is set to the default, or when a note is selected and opened, in which case, the window is populated with the date from said note.
+This window is opened either when a new note is being created, in which case its contents are blank and the background is set to the default, or when a note is selected and opened, in which case, the window is populated with the data from said note.
 The background also changes dynamically.
 Tags can also be adjusted and altered, as well as created.
 ### Warning winow
-In oreder to exit from the note view window the user has to either delete the note through the settings or press 'Escape' When the button is pressed this window appears, askin whether the user wants to save any changes made to the note.
+In oreder to exit from the note view window the user has to either delete the note through the settings or press 'Escape' When the button is pressed this window appears, asking whether the user wants to save any changes made to the note.
 It offers the option to save the file and exit it, simply exit without saving or cancel out of the operation and contionue editing the note.
 ### Everything else
 All the other classes and structures are meant to enable the previously mentioned classes to perform their job.